Depression and Suicide

 It is hard to know if someone is thinking about committing suicide.
 But past history or events may make suicide more likely.

-Events that can make suicide more likely include:
+Things that can make suicide more likely include:

 - Having had a family member try to or commit suicide.